Solutions Are Not Found in Silos

 Senior Director of Strategic Communications

-Shannon Kalahar is the Senior Director of Strategic Communications for the Tampa Bay Partnership.
+Shannon Kalahar is the Senior Director of Strategic Communications at the Tampa Bay Partnership, where she leads external communications, public relations, and advocacy strategies.

-She received a Bachelor of Science in Fine Arts from the University of Florida and an MBA with a focus track in Information Systems from the University of South Florida.
+She holds a Bachelor of Science from the University of Florida and an MBA with a concentration in Information Systems from the University of South Florida